 It's not just bankers and other lenders who benefit from appraisal review.
 One thing that puzzles me is why more attorneys don't seem to understand the value of a true appraisal review - or what an equipment appraisal review can do for them or their clients.
 In many situations, a review of the equipment appraisal before the report is taken to court could eliminate a lot of confusion, time and money.
 Appraisal reviews make a lot of sense for the legal profession.

-The real question regarding an equipment appraisal report -- or an appraisal of any sort -- isn't "Is the equipment value number right?" but "Is the number reliable?"
-An unqualified appraiser, or an appraiser using flawed methodology might get lucky and stumble on the "right" number but luck isn't verifiable or or duplicatable and is certainly not something most attorneys would want to build a legal case on.
+The primary question regarding an equipment appraisal report - or an appraisal of any sort - isn't "Is the equipment value number right?" but "Is the number reliable?"
+An unqualified appraiser, or an appraiser using flawed methodology, might get lucky and stumble on the "right" number but luck isn't verifiable or or duplicatable and is certainly not something most attorneys would want to build a legal case on.
+An appraisal review will determine whether or not the opinion of value is credible and thus defensible.

 Bottom line: Don't take for granted that the equipment appraisal you're basing a loan, a legal case, or a business deal on is worth the paper it's printed on.
 If you're counting on that value, consider an appraisal review.